Allen H. Turnage: Biography

 General Turnage was born on January 3, 1891, in Farmville, North Carolina.

-He attended the University of North Carolina before entering the Marine Corps as a second lieutenant on November 17, 1913.
+He attended Horner Military Academy and the University of North Carolina before entering the Marine Corps as a second lieutenant on November 17, 1913.
 Following instruction for 17 months at the Marine Officers' School, Norfolk, Virginia, he joined the First Brigade in Haiti in 1915 and participated in expeditions against hostile Cacos in Northern Haiti, then was assigned to duty with the Haitian Constabulary until August 1918.

-Almost immediately, he was sent to France where he served as commanding officer, Machine Gun Battalion, 5th Marine Brigade.
+Almost immediately, he was sent to France, where he served as commanding officer of Machine Gun Battalion, 5th Marine Brigade.

 Following World War I, he was an instructor at the Marine Officers' School, Quantico; served with the Gendarmerie d'Haiti again from 1922 to 1925; and completed the Field Officers' Course at Quantico.
 Later, between two tours of duty at Headquarters Marine Corps, he was assigned sea duty on the staff of Battleship Divisions Four and Three.

 In 1935, General Turnage was appointed director of the Marine Officers' Basic School at the Philadelphia Navy Yard, following which he served with the 1st Battalion, 5th Marines, as battalion commander and regimental executive officer, respectively.
 Ordered overseas in 1939, he served as commanding officer of Marine Forces in North China, and commanding officer of the Marine detachment, American embassy, Peiping.
 He returned to Headquarters Marine Corps in April 1941, and was serving as director of the Division of Plans and Policies when World War II broke out.

-In June 1942, General Turnage was ordered to Marine Corps Base Camp Lejeune, North Carolina, to take command of the Base and its Training Center, which included organization and training of two regimental combat teams for the 3rd Marine Division.
+In June 1942, General Turnage was ordered to Marine Corps Base Camp Lejeune, North Carolina, to take command of the Base and its Training Center, which included the organization and training of two regimental combat teams for the 3rd Marine Division.
 That October, he joined the newly formed 3rd Marine Division as assistant division commander, becoming commanding general on Guadalcanal in September 1943.
 He then led the division in the landing at Empress Augusta Bay, Bougainville, 1943, and in the recapture of Guam, 1944.

 After two years with the 3rd Division, in September 1944 General Turnage was assigned to Headquarters Marine Corps as director of personnel, and, later, as Assistant Commandant of the Marine Corps.
 In May 1946, his alma mater, the University of North Carolina, awarded him the honorary degree of Doctor of Laws.
 His final assignment was as commanding general, Fleet Marine Force, Pacific.

 General Turnage retired from active duty on January 1, 1948, and was advanced to four-star rank on retirement by reason of having been specially commended for heroism in combat.

-General Turnage died at Bethesda Naval Hospital on October 22, 1971, and was interred with full military honors in Section 5 of Arlington National Cemetery.
+General Turnage lived in Alexandria, Virginia after retirement.
+He died at Bethesda Naval Hospital on October 22, 1971, and was interred with full military honors in Section 5 of Arlington National Cemetery.

 His Wife, Hannah Pyke Torrey Turnage (October 23, 1895 – March 20, 1982), whom he married on July 21, 1920, is buried with him.